Chlamydomonas nivalis: Role in environmental processes and research

 Visible algal blooms could be a crucial determinant of surface albedo.
 It has been suggested that algal blooms partially composed of C. nivalis may contribute to lowering ice and snow albedo.
 The red coloured pigments produced by the cell in combination with inorganic material could enhance the darkening over the snow and reduce the surface area of white snow.
 Due to the absorption of solar energy by the alga, albedo would be reduced and the darker areas on the snow where the blooms form would melt more rapidly.
 As a result, populations of C. nivalis would increase, creating a feedback loop that amplifies melting and reduces sunlight absorbance which contributes to glacier retreat and lowering albedo, as shown experimentally.
-This is concerning to environmentalists and climate scientists.

-C. nivalis can be used as a model species for studying the cellular response mechanism to stressful conditions given the harsh conditions of its habitat.
+This is concerning to environmentalists and climate scientists.Hisakawa, N.; Quistad, S.D.; Hester, E.R.; Martynova, D.; Maughan, H.; Sala, E.; Rohwer, F. (2015).
+"Metagenomic and satellite analyses of red snow in the Russian Arctic".
+PeerJ.
+3, doi: 10.7717/peerj.1491.C. nivalis can be used as a model species for studying the cellular response mechanism to stressful conditions given the harsh conditions of its habitat.
 It is also an important organism to study adaptation to extreme environments and may become one of the leading systems for research in cold adaptation.
 C. nivalis is likely to have strong antioxidant capabilities, a robust repair mechanism, and other components that may be of interest to researchers.

 Thermophilic microalgae have gained biotechnological interest as a source for thermostable enzymes and commercial interest as a source for astaxanthin.
 C. nivalis could also potentially be a source for pharmaceuticals, supplements, or beauty products if the algae could be mass produced for its astaxanthin.
 The snow algae itself is likely safe to eat as there is no evidence supporting that it would cause diarrhea when ingested.